pietrop/pietrop.github.io/_posts/ttqf/2017-11-16-ffmpeg-electron.md

 ffmpeg.setFfmpegPath("./bin/ffmpeg")
 ```

-Where [`bin/ffmpeg` corresponded to the path](https://github.com/voxmedia/Transcriber/tree/master/bin) where the ffmpeg binary for Mac OS X is located.
+Where [`bin/ffmpeg` corresponded to the path](https://github.com/voxmedia/Transcriber/tree/master/bin) where the ffmpeg binary for Mac OS X is located in the repository.
+When packaging/building the app for distribution this binary will be included with it.

 ### Advantages and disadvantages